 Performance objectives will be used as a means for evaluating and improving Contractor performance.
-Prior to the beginning of each fiscal year (or prior to April 1, 2000 for the first six months) under this contract, performance objectives to be applied to each expectation and the method in which the performance objectives will be evaluated will be established in accordance with the clause in Section I entitled, "Total Available Fee: Base Fee Amount and Performance Fee."
-Examples of objectives include achieving maximum benefits from re-engineering efforts (e.g., success in cost effective management through streamlining efforts and subcontracting functions that are service oriented) and optimizing application of DOE developed and licensed technologies.
+Prior to the beginning of each fiscal year under this contract, performance objectives to be applied to each expectation and the method in which the performance objectives will be evaluated will be established in accordance with the clause in Section I entitled, "Total Available Fee: Base Fee Amount and Performance Fee."
 A number of elements will be evaluated in assessing the performance of the Contractor.
-A Performance Evaluation Plan shall be developed which will include the details related to the definition and evaluation of performance objectives.
+A Performance Evaluation and Measurement Plan shall be developed which will include the details related to the definition and evaluation of performance objectives.

-H-41.
-Lobbying Restrictions (Energy & Water Development Appropriations Act, 2000)
+H-34.
+Lobbying Restriction (Energy & Water Act, 2005)

-M054 05/02/2002 The Contractor or awardee agrees that none of the funds obligated on this award shall be expended, directly or indirectly, to influence Congressional action on any legislative or appropriation matters pending before Congress, other than to communicate to Members of Congress as described in 18 U.S.C.
+The Contractor agrees that none of the funds obligated on this award shall be expended, directly or indirectly, to influence Congressional action on any legislation or appropriation matters pending before Congress, other than to communicate to Members of Congress as described in 18 U.S.C.
 1913.
 This restriction is in addition to those prescribed elsewhere in statute and regulation.

-H-42.
+H-35.
 Management System

-The contractor shall maintain and administer a management system which includes the existing integrated system (Systems Applications and Products in Data Processing [SAP]).
+The contractor shall maintain and administer a management system which includes the existing integrated system (Systems Applications and Products in Data Processing

+[SAP]).
 Any deviation from this requirement is subject to the prior written approval of the Contracting Officer.

-H-43.
-Limitation on Liability
+H-36.
+Limitation on Liability (Modified)

-If the Contractor is a non-profit organization, the following provision shall apply:
+As the Contractor is a non-profit organization, the following provision shall apply:

-- (a) The Contractor=s liability for certain obligations, which it has assumed under this contract, shall be limited as set forth in paragraph (b) below.
-These limitations shall apply only to obligations the Contractor has assumed pursuant to the following provisions: - (1) Section I, Clause 970.5204-31, entitled, "Insurance-Litigation and Claims (Jun 1997)," paragraphs (h)(3) and (j)(2), except for punitive damages resulting from the Contractor managerial personnel=s willful misconduct or lack of good faith. - (2) Section I, Clause 970.5204-21, entitled, "Property (Jun 1997)," paragraph (f)(1)(i)(C). - (3) Section H, Clause entitled, "Costs Associated with Whistleblower Actions." - (b) The Contractor shall be liable for an amount not to exceed 1.25 times the maximum fee available for each fiscal year in accordance with the provisions of the clauses in Section B entitled, "Fixed Fee" and "Performance Fee."
-The amount of the Contractor=s liability shall be calculated on a cumulative, per fiscal year basis.
-The annual cap which will apply shall be based on the fiscal year in which the Contractor=s act or failure to act was the proximate cause of the liability assumed by the Contractor pursuant to the provisions of the Clauses identified above.
-In the event the Contractor=s act or failure to act overlaps more than one period, the limitation will be the annual limitation for the last fiscal year in which the Contractor=s act or failure to act occurred.
-If the Contractor=s cumulative obligations equal the amount of the annual limitation of liability, the Contractor shall have no further responsibility for the costs of the liabilities it has assumed pursuant to (a)(1) through (3) above; and all costs in excess of the limitation of liability shall be borne by the Government.
+- (a) The Contractor's liability for certain obligations, which it has assumed under this contract, shall be limited as set forth in paragraph (b) below.
+These limitations shall apply only to obligations the Contractor has assumed pursuant to the following provisions: - (1) Section I, Clause 970.5228, entitled, "Insurance-Litigation and Claims (Dec 2000)," paragraphs (h)(3) and (j)(2), except for punitive damages resulting from the Contractor managerial personnel's willful misconduct or lack of good faith. - (2) Section I, Clause 970.5245-, entitled, "Property (Dec 2000)," paragraph (f)(1)(i)(C). - (b) The Contractor shall be liable for an amount not to exceed 1.25 times the maximum fee available for each fiscal year in accordance with the provisions of the clauses in Section B entitled, "Fixed Fee" and "Performance Fee."
+The amount of the Contractor's liability shall be calculated on a cumulative, per fiscal year basis.
+The annual cap which will apply shall be based on the fiscal year in which the Contractor's act or failure to act was the proximate cause of the liability assumed by the Contractor pursuant to the provisions of the Clauses identified above.
+In the event the Contractor's act or failure to act overlaps more than one period, the limitation will be the annual limitation for the last fiscal year in which the Contractor's act or failure to act occurred.
+If the Contractor's cumulative obligations equal the amount of the annual limitation of liability, the Contractor shall have no further responsibility for the costs of the liabilities it has assumed pursuant to (a)(1) through (3) above; and all costs in excess of the limitation of liability shall be borne by the Government.

-H-44.
+H-37.
 Hazardous Materials